Plaquemines Parish, Louisiana: 20th century to present

-The Civil Rights struggle for African-Americans to become registered voters in Plaquemines Parish begin in October 1946, under the guidance of Dr. Rev. Percy Murphy Griffin.
+The Civil Rights struggle for African-Americans to become registered voters in Plaquemines Parish began in October 1946, under the guidance of Dr. Rev. Percy Murphy Griffin.
 With the aid of Attorneys Earl Amedee and Louis Berry from New Orleans, Griffin and twenty-six African-Americans from Plaquemines Parish organized the Plaquemines Parish Civil and Political Organization, Inc., to fight racial barriers established by Perez.
 In the summer of 1953, the group organized a voter registration drive for African Americans.
 In 1954, Irene Griffin became the first black woman to register to vote in the parish.
 The organization filed class-action suits against Leander Perez and in 1953, several African-Americans became registered voters in Plaquemines Parish.
 In 1966, the organization led the fight to integrate public schools.
 The movement also worked to get Seymourville and another small community included within the parish boundaries; the city had sought to exclude these majority-black communities to prevent black votes from being counted.
 The Civil Rights Act of 1964 ended legal segregation, and the Voting Rights Act of 1965 authorized federal oversight and enforcement of voter registration and elections in jurisdictions with historic under-representation of minority elements of the population.
 After 1965, African Americans in Louisiana began full participation in Louisiana politics.

+Hurricanes and flooding

+Plaquemines Parish has repeatedly been hit by flooding.
+The August 1901 Hurricane caused damage, including 4 feet of water in Buras.
+The Great Hurricane of 1915 devastated much of the parish, with multiple levee breaches on both sides of the Mississippi, a 12-foot storm surge, and hundreds of deaths.
+Homelessness was widespread, and many people were reduced to starvation until charitable aid arrived.
+The old Parish Courthouse in Pointe à la Hache was among the many buildings destroyed in the storm, but a new one was completed within the year.